Monroe County Habitat for Humanity

 How does Home Preservation work?

-Families partner with Habitat based on income, need and willingness to help.
-We use volunteer labor and donated materials to keep costs low.
-An affordable loan is made to the homeowner to cover the cost of the work.
-Payments are placed in a revolving fund to help Home Preservation serve others in need.
+Habitat partners with homeowners as a hand up, not a hand out.
+We use volunteer labor and donated materials to keep project costs low.
+An affordable interest free, 5-year loan is made to the homeowner to cover the cost of the work.
+Homeowner payments received by Habitat are placed into the “fund for humanity” to allow the Home Preservation Program to partner with other homeowners in need of safe and decent housing.

 Habitat homebuyers help build their own homes alongside volunteers and pay an affordable mortgage.